US gov't: Don't reopen Demjanjuk citizenship case

-Public defender Dennis Terez, appointed to represent Demjanjuk in the matter, declined to comment Wednesday.
-There was no immediate comment from the family.
+His son, John Demjanjuk Jr., and public defender Dennis Terez, appointed to represent Demjanjuk in the matter, declined to comment Wednesday.

 Demjanjuk, 91, was convicted by a court that found he had served as a guard at the Nazi's Sobibor death camp in occupied Poland.
 He was sentenced to five years in prison.

 Demjanjuk denies serving as a guard at any camp and is free pending his appeal.

 He's been in poor health for years and has been in and out of a hospital since his conviction.

 He currently cannot leave Germany because he has no passport, but he could get a U.S. passport if the denaturalization ruling was overturned.

 Ukrainian-born Demjanjuk was a Soviet Red Army soldier captured by the Germans in 1942.
 The Munich court found he agreed to serve the Nazis as a guard at Sobibor.

 "John Demjanjuk comes before this court casting himself as the victim — of government misconduct and a 'miscarriage of justice' that led to his 2002 denaturalization," the government said in a 56-page filing accompanied by 35 exhibits.